carpentries-incubator/julia-novice/_episodes/01-introduction.md

 ## Interpreting and compiling

-This translation happens differently depending of the programming language you use.
+This translation happens differently depending on the programming language you use.
 There are mainly two different techniques: _compiling_ and _interpreting_.
-Interpreted languages such as python and R translate instructions one at a time, while compiled languages like C and Fortran take whole documents analyze the structure of the code and perform optimizations before translating it to machine code.
+Interpreted languages such as Python and R translate instructions one at a time, while compiled languages like C and Fortran take whole documents, analyze the structure of the code, and perform optimizations before translating it to machine code.

 This leads to more efficient machine instructions of the compiled code at the cost of less flexibility and more verbose code.
-Most prominently the need for type declarations in compiled languages.
+Most prominently, compiled languages need an explicit type declaration for each variable.

 ## Why Julia?

 Julia is a programming language that superficially looks like an interpreted language and mostly behaves like one.
-But before each function is executed it will compile it _just in time_.
+But before each function is executed it will be compiled _just in time_.

-Thus you get the flexibility of an interpreted language and the execution speed of the compiled language at the cost of waiting a bit longer for the first execution of any function.
+Thus you get the flexibility of an interpreted language and the execution speed of a compiled language at the cost of waiting a bit longer for the first execution of any function.

 There is another aspect of Julia that makes it interesting and that is the way packages compose.
 This is captured the best by an analogy from [Sam Urmy](https://github.com/ElOceanografo):